 Wainwright summit*: GR: NY42233 06386 1191′ True height: GR: NY42240 06427 1194′ 364m

-Topographical details: Wainwright’s summit is at the cairn at GR: NY42233 06386 and he took the height and location from the trig point on the 6 inch map.
+Topographical details: Wainwright’s summit is at the cairn at GR: NY42233 06386 and he took the height and location from the trig point marked on the 6 inch map.
 His drawing of the summit looking north to Threshthwaite Mouth shows the higher ground which is the True summit.
 More recent surveying shows the actual height to be 1194′ 364m and this is at a point approximately 40m to the north of the cairn.

 Points of interest: Although it is nestled in between hills Troutbeck Tongue has a delightful grassy summit area with fine views of the pastures of the Trout Beck valley southwards towards Windermere.
 To the north along the summit ridge can still be found the old cairn as shown by AW (Troutbeck Tongue 2).
 South-west of the summit is a small disused slate quarry.
 West of the ridge on the slopes of the fell is an old settlement but it is now very overgrown and difficult to identify but carry on down to the beck and you will find the old slate bridge, one of the finest examples in the district.
 It was severely damaged in the storms of 2009 but it has been restored to it’s former glory.
 Tucked under the southern slopes of the fell is Troutbeck Park Farm, now a National Trust Property which was formerly bought by Beatrix Potter in 1923.
 The track that runs alongside the fell to the east and on up towards Thornthwaite Crag is part of the High Street Roman road.